SEI-ATL-3-8/todos-with-backend/README.md

 - define a function in top level component that handles this, and pass it into TodoList as a prop
 - it should be really similar to the initial load, can we reuse a function here?
 - call the reloadTodos function after the put is finished
-- might want to order by id to avoid shuffling em
+- might want to order by id to avoid shuffling the todos
 - improvement: use a shouldReloadTodos state in top level

 ## Goal 4 (stretch): implement stretch from last night's todos HW